AIObjectives/talk-to-the-city-reports/README.md

 TttC is able to ingest different types of data and produce reports in different languages.
 For example:

-- [tttc.dev/recursive](https://tttc.dev/recursive) is a report generated using data collected by the Pol.is tool.
+- [Recursive Public](https://tttc.dev/recursive) is a report generated using data collected by the Pol.is tool.
 The input included votes and the maps let you filter arguments by level of consensus.
-- [tttc.dev/genai](https://tttc.dev/genai) is a report which can be read either in English or Mandarin.
+- [GenAI Taiwan](https://tttc.dev/genai) is a report which can be read either in English or Mandarin.
 The data came from a public consultation about generative AI conducted in Taiwan by the Collective Intelligence Project.
-- [tttc.dev/heal-michigan](https://tttc.dev/heal-michigan) is a report generated using video transcripts and links to the source videos, from an activist community in Michigan.
+- [Heal Michigan](https://tttc.dev/heal-michigan-7/) is a report generated using video transcripts and links to the source videos, from an activist community in Michigan.

 TttC is developed by the [AI Objectives Institute](http://aiobjectives.org), an non-profit research organization focused on AI alignment.

 For more context, see also our blog post: [an open-source AI tool to scale deliberation](https://ai.objectives.institute/blog/talk-to-the-city-an-open-source-ai-tool-to-scale-deliberation).

 ## AI safety disclaimer